 - If you are not using a My Universal Photos Package, you can present your temporary Photo Card (or get a new one) and have individual ride photos added.
 Just remember that, without a My Universal Photos Package, you must purchase prints at a My Universal Photos Store by the end of the day.
 (Please note the exception for Forbidden Journey and Escape from Gringotts, which we’ll explain in a moment.)

 - The final option is simply to purchase prints right there at the ride-photo counter.
-For example, at MIB, the most economical option for a print is a single 5×7 photo, which is available by itself for $21.95 or with a basic frame for $24.95.
+For example, at Men in Black, the most economical option for a print is a single 5×7 photo, which is available by itself for $21.95 or with a basic frame for $24.95.
 More elaborate printed souvenirs are also available.

-Now, let’s discuss a few exceptions to what we’ve explained about Universal Orlando’s ride photos…
+Now, let’s discuss a few exceptions to what we’ve established are the rules to Universal Orlando’s ride photos.

 Hollywood Rip Ride Rockit

-Hollywood Rip Ride Rockit (USF) works a little differently.
-For Rockit, Universal really wants you to buy a video of your ride, so its offerings focus on the video.
-Here is what’s available and the prices (click the image to view it full-screen):
+Hollywood Rip Ride Rockit works a little differently, since Universal really wants you to buy a video of your ride.
+Here’s just a general idea of what’s available and what the prices are:

-As you see in the photo above, Rockit also has kiosks where riders can view their media, select an option, and make a purchase.
+As you can see, Rockit also has kiosks where riders can view their media, select an option, and make a purchase.
 At most other attractions, this must be done at a central photo desk.

 If you decide to purchase your Rip Ride Rockit music video, you’ll get a DVD with a personalized version of what you see here:

-My Universal Photos: ride photos taken at Hollywood Rip Ride Rockit can be added to a Photo Card, and they can also be included in the My Universal Photos Package.
+My Universal Photos: please note that ride photos taken at Hollywood Rip Ride Rockit can be added to a Photo Card, and they can also be included in the My Universal Photos Package.
 However, videos must be purchased separately.